-And for the final entry, we have what is probably the most powerful version of this graphics card, and it is PowerColor’s Liquid Devil RX 5700 XT.
+For the final entry, we have what is probably the most powerful version of this graphics card, the PowerColor’s Liquid Devil RX 5700 XT.

-This model comes with a waterblock preinstalled, and the design is much better than what we’re used to seeing from PowerColor’s Red Devil lineup.
+This model comes with a preinstalled waterblock, and the design is much better than what we’re used to seeing from PowerColor’s Red Devil lineup.
 After all, this isn’t Red Devil.
-With the RGB lighting and the dye pack that comes bundled with the card, you can rest assured that the Liquid Devil looks great and that it is highly customizable.
+With the RGB lighting and the dye pack that comes bundled with the card, you can rest assured that the Liquid Devil looks great and is highly customizable.